tranqy/aaron_junod_dev/README.md

 ## Todo

-- [ ] Remaining responsive text wrapping
+- [x] Remaining responsive text wrapping
+- [ ] Deploy to play store
 - [ ] Add a mobile breakpoint and resize some things, or use the offset trick from [here](https://www.youtube.com/watch?v=afBmGC63iIQ).
 - [ ] PDF Download
 - [ ] Color chooser